nehanakrani/Fonix-Challenge/README.md

 ## Challenge requirements:

 - The test must be done using Rails.
-- Git must be used as version control (if possible push it to github).
+- Git must be used as version control.
 - Messages should be sent through web sockets (Action Cable).

 ## Description: